wp-plugins/wp-fjqgrid/readme.txt

 If any bug found please ask me for support!

-Info and samples at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WP FjqGrid developer's site</a>
+Info and samples at <a href="http://faina09.it/category/wp-plugins/wpfjqgrid/">WPF-jqGrid developer's site</a>

 == Installation ==
-1. Unzip and place the 'wp-fjqgrid' folder in your 'wp-content/plugins' directory.
+1. Unzip and place the 'wpf-jqgrid' folder in your 'wp-content/plugins' directory.
 2. Activate the plugin.
-3. Click the 'WP FjqGrid' link in the WordPress setting menu
+3. Click the 'WPF-jqGrid' link in the WordPress setting menu
 4. Check the 'Enable' and one or more tables names allowed (the precompiled fields are intended for a fast start: just click "save")
 5. Save (step REQUIRED).
-6. Use a shortcode like [wp-fjqgrid table='wpf_jqgrid_sample' idtable=1 caption='name to display' editable=true] in any page or post to display a CRUD for the table!
+6. Use a shortcode like [wpf-jqgrid table='wpf_jqgrid_sample' idtable=1 caption='name to display' editable=true] in any page or post to display a CRUD for the table!

 == Frequently Asked Questions ==
 = Is it free? =